 - Schedule photos, links, and short videos.

 - Insights: You can look at condensed reports on your Facebook Page’s activity.

 - Target: You can now target your Boosted Posts based on gender, age, location, and interest categories.

-And this all happens from your iOS or Android smartphone anywhere you find time to do it!
+And this all happens on your iOS or Android smartphone anywhere you find time to do it!
 This is a specialty app for Facebook only, but it really allows you to go deep into this one account.